billsix/programmingFromTheGroundUp/docs/source/gdpapp.rst

    $2 = 0
    (gdb)

-This indicates that %edi; is set to zero, which is why it keeps on loading the first element of the array.
-This should cause you to ask yourself two questions - what is the purpose of %edi;, and how should its value be changed?
-To answer the first question, we just need to look in the comments. %edi; is holding the current index of ``data_items``.
-Since our search is a sequential search through the list of numbers in ``data_items``, it would make sense that %edi;
-should be incremented with every loop iteration.
+This indicates that %edi is set to zero, which is why it keeps on loading the first element of the array.
+This should cause you to ask yourself two questions - what is the purpose of %edi, and how should its value be changed?
+To answer the first question, we just need to look in the comments. %edi is holding the current index of ``data_items``.
+Since our search is a sequential search through the list of numbers in ``data_items``, it would make sense that %edi should be incremented with every loop iteration.

-Scanning the code, there is no code which alters %edi; at all.
+Scanning the code, there is no code which alters %edi at all.
-Therefore, we should add a line to increment %edi; at the beginning of every loop iteration.
+Therefore, we should add a line to increment %edi at the beginning of every loop iteration.
 This happens to be exactly the line we tossed out at the beginning.
 Assembling, linking, and running the program again will show that it now works correctly.